Facts about the animal kingdom

 Nether Anglerfish (Melanocetus johnsonii)

-Another example of abyssal fish of the order Lophiiformes that is lives in the abyssal zone is the Nether Anglerfish.
-This species has a very unique reproduction process and has an extreme case of sexual dimorphism.
+Another example of abyssal fish of the order Lophiiformes that lives in the abyssal zone is the Nether Anglerfish.
+This species has a very unique reproduction process and exhibits an extreme case of sexual dimorphism.

 What Are Abyssal Fish? -